Superfood Spotlight: Lucuma Powder

 Rich in Antioxidants

-Lucuma's high antioxidant content helps your body detoxify, fight and prevent diseases as well as slow down the processes of aging.
+Lucuma's high antioxidant content helps your body detoxify, fight and prevent diseases.

 The fruit's antibiotic, antimicrobial and anti-fungal properties assist your body in healing wounds and regenerating tissues.